 Leaving Purpose Built Student Accommodation during COVID-19

-The new Coronavirus (Scotland) (No2) Act 2020 now gives you the right to end your tenancy.
+The Coronavirus (Scotland) (No2) Act 2020 gives you the right to end your tenancy, or cancel your tenancy if you have not yet moved in.
 Read on for more information about this.

 New!
 The Right to End Your Contract Early

 The Coronavirus (Scotland) (No2) Act came into force on 27th May 2020.
-It means that any student who is still in a contract with a provider of Purpose Built Student Accommodation or University-owned accommodation on that date can now end that contract with 7 days‘ written notice.
+Any student who signed a contract with University Halls of Residence or Purpose Built Student Accommodation after that date, or who signed the contract before that date but has not yet moved in, has the right to cancel the contract with 28 days’ notice, as long as it’s for a coronavirus-related reason.

 Once the 7 days are over, your contract with that provider will be at an end.